NervanaSystems/ngraph/doc/sphinx/source/project/about.rst

 Given that we have no way to predict how many other frameworks designed around model, workload, or framework-specific purposes there may be, it would be
 impossible for us to create bridges for every framework that currently exists (or that will exist in the future).
-Thus, we provide documentation to help developers and engineers work with a lower-level API that can be used to load the function graph, to run Interpreter mode to help in writing "bridge code" for new or novel frameworks or algorithms.
+Although we only support a few frameworks, we provide documentation to help developers and engineers figure out how to get custom solutions working, such as for edge cases.

 .. csv-table::
    :header: "Framework", "Bridge Available?", "ONNX Support?"